Senior enlisted advisors tour Hilltop House, DPAA in commemoration of Pearl Harbor

-Senior enlisted leaders from 8th Theater Sustainment Command visit the Lanikai Hilltop House on Oahu, Hawaii, during a staff ride to learn about life for the family during World War II, December 16, as part of the 75th Anniversary of the Attack on Pearl Harbor.
+Senior enlisted leaders from 8th Theater Sustainment Command visit the Defense POW/MIA Accounting Agency as part of the staff ride Dec.
+16 at Joint Base Pearl Harbor-Hickam, Hawaii.
 (Photos by Sgt.
 Jon Heinrich, 8th TSC Public Affairs/RELEASED)

 |Date Taken: